VesperCommunity/vesper-libs/README.md

 ### vesper-cmcp

-`vesper-cmcp` provides an implementation of the [CMCP protocol][cmcp_link] and lets you build servers and clients connected over network, e.g. for physical simulations.
+`vesper-cmcp` provides an implementation of the [CMCP protocol][cmcp_link] and lets you build connected servers and clients, e.g. for physical simulations over a network.

 [cmcp_link]: https://github.com/jellysheep/spheresim/wiki/Protocol